CHFR-wide/my-site/content/posts/making-a-part-for-the-bocchi-collab/index.md

 ---
 title: "Making a part for the Bocchi Collab"
 date: 2023-10-09T12:52:43+04:00
-draft: true
+draft: false
 thumbnail: "making-a-part-for-the-bocchi-collab.webp"
 ---

+At the end of 2022, I was finally able to finish all my ongoing collab projects.
+I was able to enjoy a rare state of comfort in knowing that I had no deadline in sight.
+So I made it a resolution to not join new collaborations for a while and focus more on personal videos.

+Right as the new year started, I recieved a private message from Krm.

 ![First invite](first-invite.webp)

 Pro tip: if you're planning to decline a collab invite, then DO NOT listen to the draft.

-But oh well...
-I already loved the Urusei Yatsura ED before getting the invite, I might as well do my best!
+Well...
+I do love Tokyo Shandy Rendez-vous, so I might as well do my best!

+This article will broadly describe the making of my part for Krm's Bocchi The Rock collaboration.

 # Scrapped ideas, the fleeting フル子 dream

 When starting this part, I initially planned to make it all about Furuko chan, and her trusty nurse acolyte.

+The first idea I had was to mimick what happened in episode 5, and instead of Kessoku Band, have Furuko chan be the one on stage.
+She would occasionally stop singing to ask the audience how she's doing, which would cause Yoyoko to badmouth her, upon hearing that, she'd get angry and start singing the chorus much more ardently.

+{{<audio src="frankfurt-attempt-1.mp3">}}

+I wasn't feeling it so I gave up on this idea.

-I imagined a scenario where they fail to bring people to their stand, and then decide to make a band after seeing a [completely random online concert](https://www.nicovideo.jp/watch/sm39971677).
+The second thing I imagined was a scenario where they fail to bring people to their stand, and then decide to make a band after seeing a [completely random online concert](https://www.nicovideo.jp/watch/sm39971677).

 ![Storyboard fail](storyboard-fail.webp)

-However I quickly realized that this would imply drawing pretty much the whole part.
-And I realized I didn't have the necessary skills to create the story from just a few samples audio-wise.
+However I quickly realized that this meant drawing the whole story visual-wise, and audio-wise, I realized I didn't have the necessary skills to create a compelling story that also sounded good.

-So those three drawings are pretty much the furthest I've went with that idea.
-Too bad!
+So the idea died off pretty quickly, I knew I had to give up when I started trying to insert unrelated songs (because I was unconfident in the fun-factor of the part).

+{{<audio src="despair-attempt.mp3">}}

+I'm sorry for failing you Furuko chan...

 # The audio